pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

     from the AWS edge network.
 You can migrate existing IPv4 (/24) IPs rather than creating new.
   * suitable for non-HTTP, such as gaming(UDP), or HTTP that needs staticIP
+  * good candidate if corporate network requires small sets of IPs to whitelist

 *AWS STS (Security Token Service)*